SUSMILK - Re-design of the dairy industry for sustainable milk processing (2013-2016)

 To assure a sustainable supply of energy and raw materials over such a long time, the system change is to be implemented in an early stage.
 Closing water circuits, recycling of CIP solutions containing high organic load and recovery of the inherent heat is a second challenging part of the project.

 As a further means to save water and energy, the pre-concentration of milk on the dairy farm will be investigated.
 This measure has the potential to reduce transport energy, to reduce the sizes of tanks and machines installed in the dairy and possibly increase the efficiency of production processes for cheese, yoghurt and other dairy products.
+The project includes the development of technical components, of which some were installed and tested at partner dairies of all sizes.

 The whole project includes the development of technical components, their installation and testing at partner dairies of all sizes as well as a process simulation of a “green dairy” and the life cycle assessment (LCA) of these developments.